Fabio-RibeiroB/freecertiffy/readme.md

 	docker-compose images  -q | xargs docker image rm
 ```

-# Build and up everything
+# And Build the images and containers and bring them up
 ```
 	docker-compose build
 	docker-compose up -d
 ```

-and you can login and your data is still there.
+And as configured you can login to http://loaclhost:90 your data is still there.